chrisHalogen/HID-Tutorials/Enhance-Django-Admin/README.md

 ## 📺 Video Tutorial

-🎥 Watch the step-by-step tutorial on YouTube: COMING SOON
+🎥 Watch the step-by-step tutorial on YouTube: [https://youtu.be/KJ3KNYKrCTc](https://youtu.be/KJ3KNYKrCTc)

 ----------